 Instead of letting other attorneys in their firm handle cases, they want to have their hand in all of the cases.
 That means they enter in all the cases.
 It means they try to supervise everything that is taking place.
 They want to review and sign all the pleadings.
 They want to go to all the court dates.

-Versus having an office manager, office administrator or somebody in a similar role, they want to handle these tasks as well as the being the lead litigator at the firm.
-This means that they personally handle all matters relating to supplies, technology, the bank accounts, insurance, leases and various other tasks.
+Versus having an office manager, office administrator, or somebody in a similar role, they want to handle these tasks as well as being the lead litigator at the firm.
+This means that they personally handle all matters relating to supplies, technology, bank accounts, insurance, leases and various other tasks.

 Versus having somebody in their firm take the lead with the marketing, they try to handle this role as well.
-So, they help design and produce the advertisements.
-They take all the calls from various companies who are soliciting the firm with various advertising opportunities.
+So, they help design and produce advertisements.
+They take all the calls from various companies that are soliciting the firm with various advertising opportunities.

 In addition to these items, the attorney takes calls from potential clients and does initial consultations.
 When a client is unhappy, they try to take all of these calls as well.
 When budgets need to be created, they are on front lines once again.
 When new employees need to be hired, they do the screening and interviewing themselves.